georgepaterson/jquery-videobackground/README.md

 Plugin parameters:

-*	videoSource: An array of possible video source URL's.
-Separate video source attributes with be generated per instance.
+*	videoSource: Either an array of strings of video URL's or a two-dimensional array containing video URL's and type.
 No default.
 *	poster: The URL string of the image used for the video poster attribute.
 No default.
 *	autoplay: Video autoplay attribute boolean.
 Default is true.
 *	preload: Video prelod attribute string.
 Default is none.